Omni Calculator logo

 total cost = monthly bill × contract duration

 We decided to go one step further in these calculations.
 After all, you don't spend all of this money straight away.
 We can put the sum you would otherwise spend on the cell phone on the first day of your contract into a savings account.
-Every penny you will invest that way will generate some interest, according to the bank's interest rate.
+Every penny you invest in this way will generate some interest, according to the bank's interest rate.
 You can estimate the exact values with our compound interest calculator.

 Our cell phone plan assumes the following behavior on your side: